 Maximum Adverse Excursion (MAE) is the opposite of Maximum Favorable Excursion (MFE).

-This methodology has the benefit of giving you a statistically sound place to put your stop loss because your price might have a high propensity of being a losing trade.
+This methodology can give you a statistically sound place to put your stop loss because your price might have a high propensity of being a losing trade.
 MAE will help you to lower risk by preventing lessening losses.

-If you don’t know your MAE, you risk placing your stop-loss too close or too far away.
+If you don’t know your MAE, you risk placing your stop-loss too close or far away.
 If it is too tight, you can exit a trade that could have been a potential winner.
-On the other hand, a stop-loss is too far away, and you end up losing more money than the trade warranted.
+On the other hand, a stop-loss is too far away, and you lose more money than the trade warranted.